HyperEpsilon/quartz-test/content/014 Customer path and permalink.md

 ---
 publish: true
-quartz-path: custom path/should not overwrite permalink
+path: custom path/should not overwrite permalink
 permalink: custom link/shouldBeDifferentToPath
 ---

+a